 All Brown University academic departments are eligible to submit proposals to the Cogut Institute.
 Brown University programs, centers, and institutes are also welcome to submit proposals jointly with academic departments.
 After a departmental proposal is chosen by the Cogut Institute governing board, that department recruits and hires a candidate for the position.
 Individuals may not apply to the Cogut Institute for postdoctoral fellowships: the Institute does not recruit postdoctoral fellows directly.

 The Institute calls for departmental applications every year for the Mellon Postdoctoral Fellowships and every other year for the Postdoctoral Fellowships in International Humanities.
 This Fall 2019, the Institute will be considering proposals for up to 2 two-year Mellon Postdoctoral Fellowship appointments in the humanities.
 The proposal deadline is extended to Tuesday, October 22.
-Proposals should be submitted using this form and should include:
+Proposals should be submitted using this form (you must be logged into your Brown University email account) and should include:

 - A one-page statement outlining how the proposed area of teaching and research fits into the intellectual goals for research and/or teaching in the department, program, center, and/or institute